Got a Job Offer? Your Start Date May Be Earlier Than You Think

 Why You’re Wrong About Your Start Date

 Now think about it from the hiring manager’s perspective.
 Bringing on a new employee is a lot of work.
-The reason that she went through the corporate rituals of opening a headcount was because she has a great need.
+The reason she went through the corporate rituals of getting the budget approved and opening a headcount was because she has a great need.
 Someone is in pain, and most likely it’s her.

 One or more people on her team are overloaded.
 The decision to hire someone is the beginning of the relief.
+Problems remain unsolved.
+Work is piling up.
 The decision to hire you is a turning point; already she can begin to see how you are going to take up the work that is causing the pain.

-From the moment you accept the offer, the hiring manager begins to load work onto your plate.
-From that instant forward the hiring manager is offloading responsibilities and expectations onto you.
-From her perspective, you have already started.
+From the moment you accept the offer, the hiring manager, with a sense of relief, begins to mentally load work onto your plate.
+From that instant forward the hiring manager is — in her mind — offloading responsibilities and expectations onto you.
+From her perspective, it’s as if you have already started.

 The Truth About Your First Day

 The day that you walk into your new office for the first time, you are already behind.
 In most companies your email and calendar accounts will already be created.
 In some organizations you will already have a backlog of email and meetings.
-Even if there are no visible signs of a work backlog for you, rest assured that in the mind of the hiring manager, there is a variety of work and myriad of expectations already on your plate.
+Even if there are no visible signs of a work backlog for you, rest assured that in the mind of the hiring manager, there are already a variety of problems for you to solve and myriad of expectations already on your shoulders.

 What to do